SvenTiigi/YouTubePlayerKit/README.md

 let image: YouTubeVideoThumbnail.Image? = try await videoThumbnail.image()
 ```

-Additionally, the `YouTubePlayer` allows you to easily retrieve the thumbnail url and image for the currently loaded video.
+Additionally, the player allows you to easily retrieve the thumbnail url and image for the currently loaded video.

 ```swift
 // Returns the video thumbnail URL of the currently loaded video